 Another annoyance stems from navigating the lake.
 Understandably, the rowboat does not stop on a dime, but this property coupled with the inability to jump makes it difficult to evade the enemies’ attacks.
 What’s worse is that you can encounter Jason while in the boat.
 He will rapidly charge at you from the water at a speed even the fastest rower couldn’t hope to match.
-This flies in the face of his characterization, as it’s firmly established in the films that water is one of the few things he is afraid of.
-More pressingly, it’s annoying from a gameplay perspective because the attack cannot be dodged unless you happen to be close to an exit when he strikes.
+This means the attack cannot be dodged unless you happen to be close to an exit when he strikes.
 Given how difficult it can be to collect vitamin jars and that they don’t restore a lot of health, you cannot afford to take too much damage.

 Although the controls in the side-scrolling portions are passable, the same can’t be said when it comes time to explore the cabins.
 Though turning occurs quickly enough when the appropriate direction is pressed, advancing a space requires you to hold up on the control pad for a second.
 Though it may seem like a minor issue, it draws out the process needlessly.
 The cabins themselves have a bland design that makes it difficult for one to get their bearings.
 It is nice how time does not advance when inside one, but even if the large cabins don’t contain that many rooms, a newcomer could easily get lost in them for several minutes.